awsdocs/amazon-rds-user-guide/doc_source/ssl-certificate-rotation-postgresql.md

   JDBC enables database connections with Java applications\.

-  For general information about connecting to a PostgreSQL database with JDBC, see [Connecting to the database](https://jdbc.postgresql.org/documentation/head/connect.html) in the PostgreSQL documentation\.
-For information about connecting with SSL/TLS, see [Configuring the client](https://jdbc.postgresql.org/documentation/head/ssl-client.html) in the PostgreSQL documentation\.
+  For general information about connecting to a PostgreSQL database with JDBC, see [Connecting to the database](https://jdbc.postgresql.org/documentation/use/#connecting-to-the-database) in the PostgreSQL JDBC driver documentation\.
+For information about connecting with SSL/TLS, see [Configuring the client](https://jdbc.postgresql.org/documentation/ssl/#configuring-the-client) in the PostgreSQL JDBC driver documentation\.
 + **Python**

   A popular Python library for connecting to PostgreSQL databases is `psycopg2`\.